Economics for Capital Markets Course Overview

-In this Economics for Capital Markets course, we will go over important economic principles that impact financial markets, rather than worry about Micro/Macro theory.
+This course will cover critical economic principles that impact financial markets rather than worry about micro/macro theory.
 We will introduce economic events and cover how to differentiate between economic releases and economic indicators.

-Next, we will do a quick refresher on Central Banks and monetary policy, before we dive into specific examples such as The Federal Reserve (The Fed), European Central Bank (ECB), Bank of England, and Bank of Japan, and discuss these institutions and their policies in detail.
-After having learned about Central Banks, we will go back to economic indicators and give examples of some of the more important ones to be familiar with, such as: Gross Domestic Product (GDP), Consumer Price Index (CPI), Purchasing Managers’ Index (PMI), and Building Permits.
-Finally, we will end the course by discussing the impact on markets and how the markets should react to economic news vs. how they react in real life.
+Next, we will do a quick refresher on central banks and monetary policy before we dive into specific examples such as the Federal Reserve (the Fed), European Central Bank (ECB), Bank of England, and Bank of Japan, and discuss these institutions and their policies in detail.
+After having learned about central banks, we will go back to economic indicators and give examples of some of the more important ones to be familiar with, such as gross domestic product (GDP), Consumer Price Index (CPI), Purchasing Managers’ Index (PMI), and building permits.
+Finally, we will end the course by discussing the impact on markets and how they should react to economic news vs. how they react in real life.

 Upon completing this course, you will be able to:

-This Economics for Capital Markets course is perfect for anyone who would like to build a strong foundation on economic principles before jumping in financial markets as economics forms the foundation of our monetary system.
-This course is designed to equip anyone who desires to begin a career in fixed income, equity, sales and trading, or other areas of finance with the fundamental knowledge of economics.
+This Economics for Capital Markets course is perfect for anyone who would like to build a strong foundation on economic principles before jumping into financial markets, as economics forms the foundation of our monetary system.
+This course is designed to equip anyone who desires to begin a career in fixed income, equity, sales, trading, or other areas of finance with the fundamental knowledge of economics.